rawhide-kobayashi/FrameForge/readme.md

-Requires ffmpeg, pyaml, optionally mkvtoolnix for any complex muxing.

-This project makes several assumptions about your file setup.
-- Videos have a number schema in the name matching "xx" - i.e. for a series of 12 episodes, they are numbered 01-12.
-- Additional files containing whatever additional data that you desire to mux also are available with the same numbering schema, but their names need not match otherwise.
+Requires ffmpeg, pyaml, mkvtoolnix.
+Currently only compatible with unix-like operating systems (WSL should work too, but I haven't tested it yet)

+Data structure involves X number of directories including the main directory of files to transcode, as well as an arbitrary number of additional directories with additional data to mux (audio transcoding also supported).
+All directory content must be lexicographically sortable such that they can be indexed with related file sets.
+That means that you should create directories that contain only the relevant data files.
+They don't all have to have identical names, but the names that they do have to be sortable in a relevant manner.

 Todo list: